pymupdf/PyMuPDF/docs/document.rst

       * New in v1.22.2

-      *True* if PDF is in linerarized format. *False* for non-PDF documents.
+      *True* if PDF is in linearized format. *False* for non-PDF documents.

       :type: bool